 HOUSTON (CN) — The families of a couple shot and killed by Houston police after they barged into their home looking for heroin in January 2019 brought federal lawsuits Wednesday night against the city and a narcotics squad.

-Represented by separate counsel — the Gallagher Law Firm and Doyle LLP —the civil suits were filed in Houston only days after a Harris County grand jury indicted five current and former Houston police involved in the raid on charges ranging from murder to records tampering.
+The lawsuits were filed in Houston by separate counsel, the Gallagher Law Firm and Doyle LLP, only days after a Harris County grand jury indicted five current and former Houston police involved in the raid on charges ranging from murder to records tampering.

 All told, 12 officers have been indicted in connection with the raid, which marks its second anniversary Thursday.
 After the HPD's Narcotics Squad 15 executed the no-knock warrant on the home of Dennis Tuttle, 59, and Rhogena Nicholas, 58, on Jan.
 28, 2019, prosecutors have also reviewed thousands of drug convictions and dismissed dozens of charges that stemmed from the squad’s work.